TO-Gaming/HW5-NoodleJump/README.md

 ## Details:
 how we made this game:
 * control scripts:
-  * mover1.cs - moves the player with arrow keys.
+  * mover.cs - take player rigidbody and move it horizontaly with arrow keys (and make velocity in runtime).
+  * follow.cs - makes the camera follow the player along the gameplay(and ends the game when player reaches the bootom).
-  * mover2.cs - moves the player with awsd keys.
+  * Newosci.cs - according to chosen speed, moves an object on the X axis(right and left).
-  * in addition the player use the right & left Ctrl keys to shoot (LasreShooter.cs)
-* audio sources and effects to the game (AudioSource componnent in the Laser & LaserWithScoreAdder Prefabs):
-  * gunfire sound when a player shoots the gun.
-* "hit points" to represent the lives of each player (GameOverOnTrigger2D lines 9-10).
+  * levels.cs - Generates platfoms according to prefference (difficulty changes when progressing)
+  * platfom.cs - makes the platform jumpable ( adds velocity when collide from up relatively)
+  * nextlevelwin.cs - script to move to the next level (on collide)

+## Credits:
+ Lima Sky - Game developers of DoodleJump